Vikas73180/Vikas73180/README.md

-- 👋 Hi, I am vikas, I am a Web developer and C++ Programmer
+- 👋 Hi, I am vikas, I am a Web developer and C++ Programmer HTML, CSS, Bootstrap, Git, GitHub and JavaScript, C++ and Java
 - 👀 I’m interested in ... development of Web, Apps and Software
 - 🌱 I’m currently learning ...
 Full stack development
 - 💞️ I’m looking to collaborate on a project in Front End development